 Food Insecurity in African American Elders

-Several factors are associated with food insecurity in older adults (Sengupta, 2016), and the social ecological model provides an appropriate theoretical framework to examine them (Goldberg & Mawn, 2014; Schroeder & Smaldone, 2015).
-The model posits that numerous factors and at multiple interconnecting levels influence a given health issue (Sallis, Owen, & Fisher, 2008).
-The complex interplay between the factors within the individual, interpersonal, organizational, community, and public policy spheres are considered.
+The model posits that numerous factors and multiple interconnecting levels influence a given health issue (Sallis, Owen, & Fisher, 2008).
+The complex interplay between the factors within the individual, interpersonal, organizational, community, and public policy spheres is considered.

-At the individual level, food insecurity in older adults has been associated with poverty (Coleman-Jensen et al., 2016; Homenko, Morin, Eimicke, Teresi, & Weinstock, 2010), racial/ethnic minority status (Goldberg & Mawn, 2014), perceived racial discrimination (Dean, Sharkey, & Johnson, 2011), and low education attainment (Goldberg & Mawn, 2014).
-Others include poor quality of life, health status, and dietary intake (Goldberg & Mawn, 2014; Sengupta, 2016).
+At the individual level, food insecurity in older adults has been associated with poverty (Coleman-Jensen et al., 2016; Homenko, Morin, Eimicke, Teresi, & Weinstock, 2010), racial/ethnic minority status (Goldberg & Mawn, 2014), perceived racial discrimination (Dean, Sharkey, & Johnson, 2011), and low educational attainment (Goldberg & Mawn, 2014).
+Other factors include poor quality of life, health status, and dietary intake (Goldberg & Mawn, 2014; Sengupta, 2016).
 Limitations in activities of daily living (Silverstein, 2016) and lack of private health insurance (Goldberg & Mawn, 2014) are also linked to food insecurity in older adults.

 Food insecurity remains a complex public health problem that has not been fully explored (Sengupta, 2016).
 Special attention to disparities in racial and ethnic minorities is especially needed.
 The purpose of this study was to increase understanding of food insecurity in African Americans.